david-hernandez/docksal-katacoda/composer/intro.md

 information should still be relevant to any PHP project.
 And since the Drupal 8 use-case is more complex than simple "Hello, World!" functionality, it shows some of Composer's possibilities.

+## Before you begin

+You may seem the environment performing some setup tasks.
+It is installing Composer for you.
+If it is still working as you start step 1, just let it finish.
+It should only take a moment.